wu12023/wu12023.github.io/_pages/about.md

-Hi, I'm [**Yujia Wu**], a master student at the University of Electronic Science and Technology of China (UESTC), future media center .
+Hi, I'm **Yujia Wu**, a master student at the University of Electronic Science and Technology of China (UESTC), The Center for Future Media.
-I'm pursuing a BSc in Computer Science.

 ## News

 <!-- Display latest 3 news items -->
-- [24/1]

 - [24/10/18] Our paper "LoLDU: Low-Rank Adaptation via Lower-Diag-Upper Decomposition for Parameter-Efficient Fine-Tuning" has been published on arXiv.
 You can read the full paper [here](https://arxiv.org/abs/2410.13618).
 Our code can be accessed at [here](https://github.com/SKDDJ/LoLDU).

+- [24/09/09] Our paper "SVFit: Parameter-Efficient Fine-Tuning of Large Pre-Trained Models Using Singular Values" has been published on arXiv.
+You can read the full paper [here](https://arxiv.org/abs/2409.05926).

-- [24/08/11] Our paper "DiffLoRA: Generating Personalized Low-Rank Adaptation Weights with Diffusion" has been published on arXiv.
-You can read the full paper [here](https://arxiv.org/pdf/2408.06740).
+- [24/08/11] Our paper "DiffLoRA: Generating Personalized Low-Rank Adaptation Weights with Diffusion Models" has been published on arXiv.
+You can read the full paper [here](https://arxiv.org/abs/2408.06740).

 <details markdown="1">
 <summary>News Archived</summary>